forthy42/net2o/wiki/client-auth.md

 the server.
 The centralized Certification Authority scheme is broken, and a distributed system is hard.

-However, let's take a step back, and look <b>when</b> do we really want a secure connection?
+However, let's take a step back, and look **when** do we really want a secure connection?
 When we have private data on a server, when we want to authenticate us, and send our credentials over the Internet.